2022 Zagreb Tu-141 drone crash: Aftermath

 A joint exercise between the Croatian Air Force and French pilots from the aircraft carrier Charles de Gaulle was held on 15 March 2022.
 The exercise was conducted in the airspace over the regions of Istria, Kvarner, Lika, and Kordun, as well as over the cities of Rijeka, Pula, Zadar, and Zagreb.
 Later that day, Croatian president and commander-in-chief Zoran Milanović published a statement announcing that he had given an order to the Chief of the General Staff Admiral Robert Hranj whereby overflights of military aircraft over Zagreb and the country's other cities would be "strictly forbidden".
 On 16 March 2022, the United States dispatched two F-16 fighter jets from Italy to a Croatian airbase in Pleso.

 On 17 March 2022, Ukrainian Minister of Defence Oleksii Reznikov continued to insist that Ukrainians were "not the ones who launched that drone towards Croatia"; he also expressed incomprehension of NATO's apparent failure to prevent the incident, saying: "The drone flew over several member states.
 How come you didn't see it?
 Why didn't you destroy it?
 Can you cover your own airspace?".

 As a result of the drone crash, the Croatian government decided to urgently acquire surface-to-air missile (SAM) systems.
 According to Croatian media reports, French-made Mistral and VL MICA Systems were acquired by the country.

-Other incidents
+Related incidents

-Suspicious flying objects over Hungary
+Hungary

 The Hungarian Air Force first detected and tracked the aircraft after it had passed through Romanian airspace late in the evening of March 10.
 The next day, the Air Force further detected another suspicious radar signal around noon.
 Hungarian Gripen fighters took off from Kecskemét air base but found no suspicious flying object.
 Another incident occurred during the afternoon later that day prompting fighters to be scrambled but they likewise did not find any suspicious flying objects.

-Drone crash in Romania
+Romania

 On 13 March, just three days after the event in Zagreb, a drone crashed in the Tărpiu village close to the Transylvanian city of Bistrița in Romania.
 Unlike the UAV that crashed in Croatia, this one carried no armament.
 It was identified as a Russian Orlan-10 reconnaissance drone.
 Like Croatia, Romania is also a NATO member and as such is under its security umbrella.